Post-Capitalist-Labs/models/coop-fair-price/README.md

 ## Model Implementation

-To simulate this formula, we would build an agent-based model using the Mesa framework in Python, with the following components:
+To simulate this formula, we build an agent-based model using the Mesa framework in Python, with the following components:

 - **Agents**: Representing the co-op enterprises.
 - **Market**: Mechanism for transactions.
 - **Scheduler**: To control the sequence of events.
 - **DataCollector**: For data gathering and reporting.

-The simulation would allow us to analyze the effects of the equitable pricing formula under various scenarios and conditions within the cooperative economy.
+The simulation allows us to analyze the effects of the equitable pricing formula under various scenarios and conditions within the cooperative economy.

 ## Conclusion